 In its modern production facilities on the Lower Rhine, the company packages some of these products into units of various sizes.
 This includes a range from common 1 kg household bags to bags weighing 25 kg.
 Every individual packaging unit is labelled, stating type, weight and batch.
 The potato bagging plant sews a plastic tag giving such detail into the seam directly.
 “We have specific instructions for our labelling, depending on production: Despite the dusty environment, the plastic tags must be marked clearly legible and abrasion-resistant,” explains Heinz-Josef Hüsgen.

-This is why he opted for the Markoprint X2JET plus Touch printer by Bluhm Weber, in Rheinbreitbach.
-The system has convinced Heinz-Josef Hüsgen: “Apart from impressive print results, the easy operation in particular was instrumental to deciding on the X2JET plus Touch.”
-Kartoffel Tolls is at present only printing text to enable product tracking such as name, date and batch data on its tags.
+This is why he opted for the Markoprint X2JET plus Touch printer by Weber Marking Systems.
+The inkjet printer has convinced Heinz-Josef Hüsgen: “Apart from impressive print results, the easy operation in particular was instrumental to deciding on the X2JET plus Touch.”
+Tolls is at present only printing text to enable product tracking such as name, date and batch data on its tags.
 It would also be possible to print various logos and barcodes, however.
 “Our customers are increasingly asking about printing logos indicating certifications or seals of quality.
 This would be simple with the X2JET plus Touch: We are in a position to react to specific customer requests,” says an elated Hüsgen.

 The printing system comprises a controller and two independently controlled print heads.
 Tolls uses Hewlett Packard ink cartridges capable of printing with resolutions up to 600 dpi.
 Ink cartridges and print heads come as a unit.
 You will therefore have a brand new print head when you replace the cartridge for a new one.
 To protect the jets from dust and drying out, the cartridge may be sealed when not in use, manually or fully automatically.

-The two X2JET plus Touch print heads work with the ink cartridges of several manufacturers (Hewlett Packard, Funai, Trident and Xaar).
+The two X2JET plus Touch print heads work with several printing technologies (Hewlett Packard, Funai, Trident and Xaar).
 The maximum printing height will vary from 12.5 to 100 mm, depending on cartridge.
 The maximum printing resolution will also depend on the manufacturer: it may vary between 64 dpi and 600 dpi.

 This will offer a plethora of combinations for a wide range of applications: Depending on installation both print heads may, for instance, “cooperate” to print labels from 25 mm to 200 mm high.
 Depending on how the print head is installed, the system may also simultaneously print different sides of the same packaging.
 An alternative application would be to code the packaging with a small 12.5 mm height print head and then to label the outer packaging using a 100 mm height large print head.